Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

 }
 ```

 The relative positions of eyes and arms with respect to the box are applied manually.
-This becomes easier with the use of the [visual inspector](https://aframe.io/docs/0.7.0/introduction/visual-inspector-and-dev-tools.html) tool that comes with A-Frame.
+This becomes easier with the use of a [visual inspector](https://aframe.io/docs/0.7.0/introduction/visual-inspector-and-dev-tools.html) tool that comes with A-Frame.

 We wrap all parts of the avatar into a root element so that it becomes easier to apply attribute changes to the whole avatar and avoid a zombie-like situation where one of the parts is disoriented relative to others.
 This also makes it easy to delete the whole avatar when a user logs out.

+If an avatar already exists, we simply update it's position and rotation from the continually updating data in the attr object in the user record.
+If you scroll back up to the `subscribeToAvatarChanges()` function, you will observe that the `updateAvatar()` is a callback function to a record subscription.
+In deepstream, the callback function is fired everytime the data in the subscribed record/path changes.
+This makes it very easy for us to continually update the actual avatar as well, according to the changing data.

 ```javascript
 //update Avatar according to changing attributes